Stargazing Tours on Aotea Great Barrier Island

 A higher level of hosting

 Imagine a stargazing experience that is cozy and comfortable, so you can absorb the moment, the stories and the stars.
 Good Heavens achieve this by adding a few special extra touches.
-We include blankets, moon chairs, hot chocolate, home baked brownies and hot water bottles in the middle of winter, so that you can concentrate on the stellar show. so we can delve into your areas of interest.
+We include blankets, moon chairs, hot chocolate, home baked brownies and hot water bottles in the middle of winter, so that you can concentrate on the stellar show.
 Our small groups of up to twelve participants allow this kind of personalised experience.
 And because our company is locally owned and operated, we really care that you have the best experience possible.
 Check out our Trip Advisor reviews for your peace of mind.

 Personal and intimate